racdale/sindyr/README.md

 `sindyr` works with R >= 3.4.

-`sindyr` depends on the following packages: arrangements, matrixStats, and igraph.
+`sindyr` depends on the following packages: arrangements, matrixStats, igraph, and pracma.

 ### References: